Zennor: Amenities

-Carn Cottage, Zennor
+Carne Cottage

-Carn Cottage is one of a number of abandoned buildings in Cornwall.
-However, it is claimed this cottage used to belong to the occultist Aleister Crowley in the 1930s.
-It is claimed that the death of Katherine Laird Cox on 23 May 1938 was connected with Crowley and the cottage.
+Carne Cottage is one of a number of abandoned buildings in the area.
+It is claimed that the cottage used to belong to the occultist Aleister Crowley in the 1930s, although there is no evidence that Crowley ever owned the cottage, or ever even visited it.
+It is claimed that the death of Katherine Laird Cox, on 23 May 1938, was connected with Crowley and the cottage, but again, there is a lack of evidence to support this and it is likely to be an urban myth.

-However this story – which includes the claim that Gerald Vaughan had gone mad – is disputed.
-However, as Antoni Diller has pointed out, whilst Gerald's wife Ellaline was known to suffer from hallucinations, there is no evidence that Gerald went mad.
-In fact he went on to become an editor of Freedom an anarchist newspaper based in London.
+Additionally, this story – which includes the claim that Gerald Vaughan had gone mad – is disputed.
+As Antoni Diller has pointed out, whilst Gerald's wife Ellaline was known to suffer from hallucinations, there is no evidence that Gerald went mad.
+In fact, he went on to become an editor of Freedom, an anarchist newspaper based in London.